-Meeting a "real" author or illustrator is always a thrill, even if it is over zoom.
+Winchester celebrated children's literature for two days in October with an in person Authorfest that brought joy to our schools.
+Meeting a "real" author or illustrator is always a thrill.
 Students are fascinated hearing about how a book is made and delighted to learn that being an author is a path open to them.

 As always, our presenters were a mixture of old friends and new.
-New this year were Lesa Cline-Ransome, Anna Staniszewski, Ethan and Vita Murrow plus Carrie Finison who told students about the 89 drafts she wrote to get one book just right.
+New this year were Alex Gino, April Prince Jones, Jarrett Lerner and Janae Marks.
+Among our returning presenters were Lesa Cline-Ransome, Anna Staniszewski, plus Carrie Finison who loves to tell students about the 89 drafts she wrote to get one book just right.

 "Being a real writer means sticking with it, revising and being able to listen to other people's feedback."
 Carrie Finison

-Authorfest is a beloved Winchester tradition that stretches back nearly 3 decades, bringing excitement and joy to our students, grades K-12.
-Each presentation is unique but there is a theme - we are all creative and all have a lot to learn!
+Authorfest is a beloved Winchester tradition that stretches back nearly 3 decades.
+Each presentation is unique but there is a theme - we are all creative but success takes work!

 WFEE is the primary funder of Authorfest but couldn't do it without our presenting sponsor, the Winchester Cooperative Bank.
-Thank you to our friends at the Bank for your generous support and for the Winchester Cultural Council for its grant.
+Thank you to our friends at the Bank for their generous support!